torognes/swarm/README.md

 **swarm** produces high-resolution results, especially when using *d* = 1.
 Under certain rare conditions though, a given marker may not evolve fast enough to distinguish molecular taxa.
-If it concerns abundant sequences, swarm may form an OTU with a large radius, whereas classic clustering methods will cut through randomly, forcing delineation where the 97%-threshold falls.
+If it concerns abundant sequences, swarm may form a cluster with a large radius, whereas classic clustering methods will cut through randomly, forcing delineation where the 97%-threshold falls.
 So, keep in mind that molecular markers have limitations too.